 Research Assistantships (RA)

 Individual faculty members offer students summer and academic year RA’s funded through grants and contracts.
-The department provides additional summer RA's through a competition announced in February.
+The department may provide additional summer RA's through a competition announced in February.

 This assistantship provides funding for laboratory work, field work, or thesis writing.
 These assistantships can be awarded for 6 weeks or 12 weeks.
 Eligible applicants are Plan A graduate students who have received no more than 5 semesters of TA support during the academic year and who have a prospectus on file in the departmental office.
 Application requirements include a 2-page proposal, a timeline of tasks to be accomplished, a completed recommendation form, and unofficial graduate transcripts.
 A final report will be required.